jptwagira/jptwagira.github.io/_posts/2024-03-25-writing-skills.md

 title: Mastering Writing Skills Tips, Tools, and Resources
 date: 2024-03-25
 description: How to Improve Writing Skills
-tags: productivity education
+tags: howtos writing
-categories: productivity
+categories: writing
 ---

 Want to sharpen your writing skills for work, school, or creative projects?
 This post was originally published on Coursera and offers practical tips to help you become a more effective communicator.